 K-12 Education, Beaverton School District

 Susan is the Secondary Science Curriculum Teacher-on-Special-Assignment with the Department of Teaching and Learning at the Beaverton School District.
-Susan was honored as the 2007 OSTA Middle School Science Teacher of the Year and the 2009 Lower Columbia River Estuary Partnership Steward of the Year.
+She is also an adjunct professor at Portland State's Center for Science Education.
+Susan was honored as the 2007 OSTA Middle School Science Teacher of the Year and the Lower Columbia River Estuary Partnership Steward of the Year in 2009.
 She helped develop the 2009 Oregon Science Standards and has helped review the Next Generation Science Standards.
-She serves on the Oregon State Teachers Association Board.
+She has served for three years as the Oregon Science Teachers Association President.
 Susan actively supports science teachers in the Beaverton School District and loves getting students outside to learn.
-Susan has a B.S. in Genetics from Ohio State and a M.S. in Genetics and Cellular Biology from Washington State University.
-She recently completed her doctorate in Education at the University of Oregon.
+Susan has a B.S. in Genetics from Ohio State, an M.S. in Genetics and Cellular Biology from Washington State University, and a doctorate in Education from the University of Oregon.

 Bill Hutchison, Esq.